Covid-19 Information Centre

 Deferring Income Tax Payments

-For Income Tax Self Assessment payments, the second payment on account due on 31 July 2020 will be deferred until 31 January 2021 for those that are self employed.
+For Income Tax Self Assessment payments, the second payment on account due on 31 July 2020 will be deferred until 31 January 2021.
 This is an automatic offer with no applications required and no interest or late payment fees will be charged during the deferral period.
-HMRC have confirmed this also applies to those that are not self employed but make income tax POA such as landlords etc.

 - HMRC have deferred the deadline for MTD 'digital links' until 1 April 2021, read more on our blog.

 - HMRC have now updated their Coronavirus hotline number.
 The new number to call is 0800 024 1222 which will replace the original 0300 hotline number.
 This new hotline will be open 8am to 4pm Monday to Friday only.

 - The spending limit for contactless card payments will be increased again from £45 to £100 in a bid to reduce the use of paper money during the current pandemic.

 - The Bank of England has cut interest rates again in an emergency move as it tries to support the UK economy in the face of the coronavirus pandemic.
 It is the second cut in interest rates in just over a week, bringing them down to 0.1% from 0.25%.
 Interest rates are now at their lowest level in history.